EthanC2/linucxx/README.md

 # linucxx - a C++ library for everyday linux programming
 linucxx is a general-purpose, header-only alternative to the C++ standard template library (STL).
-Although the library is written in C++, it is written in a no-nonsense C-style that aims to balance safety with top-level clarity, something the STL is notoriously bad about.
+Although the library is written in C++, it is written in a no-nonsense C-style that aims to balance safety with simplicity and top-level clarity, something the STL is notoriously bad about.
 Note that this project is under semi-active development.
 I contribute to it whenever I have a need that is not implemented in the C-standard library (or its GNU extensions) or I dislike the C++ STL implementation (which I've found happening more and more frequently recently...).